whanley/RDF-tutorial/wikidata-for-historians/wikidata-for-historians.md

 All such results can be downloaded in the usual data formats and as code snippets in various programming languages.
 Wikidata even includes a rudimentary visualization package with its query service, which can help in quick data exploration.
 Here's a [map of the birthplace of everyone with the first name "Gamal."](https://query.wikidata.org/#%23Birthplaces%20of%20people%20with%20given%20name%20Jamal%0A%23defaultView%3AMap%0ASELECT%20%3Fjamal%20%3FjamalLabel%20%3FbirthplaceLabel%20%3Fcoords%20%0AWHERE%0A%7B%0A%20%20%3Fjamal%20wdt%3AP735%20wd%3AQ1261968.%20%0A%20%20%3Fjamal%20wdt%3AP19%20%3Fbirthplace.%0A%20%20%3Fbirthplace%20wdt%3AP625%20%3Fcoords.%0A%20%20SERVICE%20wikibase%3Alabel%20%7B%20bd%3AserviceParam%20wikibase%3Alanguage%20%22%5BAUTO_LANGUAGE%5D%2Cen%22.%20%7D%0A%7D)

-It is essential, however, to recognize what Wikidata does not do–and should not be expected to do.
+Obviously, this is only a tiny fraction of the world's Jamals.
+It is essential to recognize what Wikidata does not do–and should not be expected to do.
 The knowledge base is vast, but it will always be incomplete.
-While many or even most of the data in this list of results are more or less correct, we find some individual answers that don't make sense, and others that are missing.
+While many or even most of the data in these lists of results are more or less correct, we find some individual answers that don't make sense, and others that are missing.

 This incompleteness is a function of two features of the knowledge base.
-First, there is no guarantee that the data it contains are accurate.
-At the time of writing, there were eight references attested for Abdel Nasser's date of birth:
+First, there is no guarantee that the data it contains are accurate, and no rigid requirement that it be source referenced.
+At the time of writing, eight references attested Abdel Nasser's date of birth:

 ![Figure 3: Nasser birthdate references](nasser-birth-references.png)

 However, we only have one reference for the date when he assumed the Prime Minister's office.
-That reference is to the [list of Egyptian Prime Ministers in English Wikipedia](https://en.wikipedia.org/wiki/List_of_prime_ministers_of_Egypt)–which might itself be scrutinized.
+That reference is to the [list of Egyptian Prime Ministers in English Wikipedia](https://en.wikipedia.org/wiki/List_of_prime_ministers_of_Egypt)–which could itself be scrutinized for accuracy and conpleteness.
 Generally speaking, at this point in its development, Wikidata's references are relatively poor in quality and quantity.
-However, in many cases, we can reasonably take it on trust that factual information in Wikidata will typically be accurate.
-Our historian's judgment will serve us well when we look at the evidence.
+However, in many cases, we can reasonably assume that factual information in Wikidata will typically be accurate for purposes of data exploration and hypothesis testing.
+Our historian's judgment will serve us well when we look at the evidence more closely.

 A second (and more interesting) reason for incomplete query results concerns the structure of knowledge that Wikidata produces, and this issue warrants a section of its own.

-## Vocabulary:
+## Key vocabulary:
 - item
 - property
 - label